vordimous/zilla-docs/src/concepts/kafka-proxies/rest-proxy.md

 ### Configure Endpoints

-Zilla can be configured to map REST APIs to Kafka using the [http-kafka](../../reference/amazon-msk/config/binding/binding-http-kafka.mdng in `zilla.yaml`.
+Zilla can be configured to map REST APIs to Kafka using the [http-kafka](../../reference/config/binding/binding-http-kafka.md) binding in `zilla.yaml`.

 Kafka **Produce** capability and HTTP request method types such as `POST`, `PUT`, `DELETE`, and `PATCH` .